 - Decorate.
-Before baking, add a few extra fresh blueberries in each muffin cup.
-This will make your muffins look extra pretty. :)
+Before baking, add a few extra fresh blueberries to each muffin cup.
+This will make your muffins look extra pretty.

 - Let cool.
 Make sure the muffins have cooled completely before drizzling with the glaze.
 You don’t want it to melt!

-- Freezing: These muffins are best frozen without the glaze.
+- Freezing: These frozen blueberry muffins are best frozen without the glaze.
 Place in a freezer bag or container and freeze for up to 2 months.
-Reheat in microwave for 15 to 30 seconds until warm.
+Reheat in the microwave for 15 to 30 seconds until warm.

 Lemon Blueberry Muffins

 - ⅓ cup milk